blues/app-accelerators/81-commercial-tenant-sub-metering-bridge/README.md

 **No local display.** The firmware provides no real-time readout at the panel.
 A small OLED on I²C or a status LED driven by a firmware threshold check would be a straightforward addition.

 **Mojo is bench equipment.** The firmware does not read the Mojo's coulomb-counter register over Qwiic.
-Adding a runtime mAh field to the summary note is a straightforward extension if fleet-level power telemetry is valuable.
+Adding a runtime mAh field to the summary Note is a straightforward extension if fleet-level power telemetry is valuable.

 **Production next steps:**
 - Per-channel calibration workflow: at commissioning, capture a reference reading alongside a calibrated clamp meter to establish the correct `rogowski_amps_per_volt` for each installed coil, then push the trimmed value as a per-device environment variable in Notehub.